Cas9: DNA cleavage

 Previous sequence analysis and biochemical studies have posited that Cas9 contains two nuclease domains: an McrA-like HNH nuclease domain and a RuvC-like nuclease domain.
 These HNH and RuvC-like nuclease domains are responsible for cleavage of the complementary/target and non-complementary/non-target DNA strands, respectively.
 Despite low sequence similarity, the sequence similar to RNase H has a RuvC fold (one member of RNase H family) and the HNH region folds as T4 Endo VII (one member of HNH endonuclease family).

 Wild-type S. pyogenes Cas9 requires magnesium (Mg2+) cofactors for the RNA-mediated DNA cleavage; however, Cas9 has been shown to exhibit varying levels of activity in the presence of other divalent metal ions.
 For instance, Cas9 in the presence of manganese (Mn2+) has been shown to be capable of RNA-independent DNA cleavage.
 The kinetics of DNA cleavage by Cas9 have been of great interest to the scientific community, as this data provides insight into the intricacies of the reaction.
-While the cleavage of DNA by RNA-bound Cas9 has been shown to be relatively rapid (k ≥ 700 s−1), the release of the cleavage products is very slow (t1/2 = ln(2)/k ≈ 43-91 h), essentially rendering Cas9 a single-turnover enzyme.
+While the cleavage of DNA by RNA-bound Cas9 has been shown to be relatively rapid (k ≥ 700 s−1), the release of the cleavage products is very slow (t1/2 = ln(2)/k ≈ 43–91 h), essentially rendering Cas9 a single-turnover enzyme.
 Additional studies regarding the kinetics of Cas9 have shown engineered Cas9 to be effective in reducing off-target effects by modifying the rate of the reaction.

 The cleavage efficiency of Cas9 depends on numerous factors.
 A key requirement is the presence of a valid PAM at the non-target strand 3 nucleotides downstream from the cleavage site.
 The canonical PAM sequence for S. Pyogenes Cas9 is NGG, but alternative motifs are tolerated with lower cleavage activity.
 The most efficient alternative PAM motifs for the wild-type S. Pyogenes Cas9 are NAG and NGA.
-The sequence composition at the target DNA site complementary to the 20 nucletode spacer region of the gRNA also affects cleavage efficiency.
+The sequence composition at the target DNA site complementary to the 20 nucleotide spacer region of the gRNA also affects cleavage efficiency.
 The most relevant nucleotide composition properties that impact efficiency are those in the PAM-proximal region.
 Free energy changes of nucleic acids are also highly relevant in defining cleavage activity.
+In addition to efficiency, the nucleotide composition of the five nucleotides closest to the PAM in the target sequence also affects the scission profile, influencing whether DNA cleavage is blunt or staggered.
 Guide RNAs that bind to the DNA forming a duplex that falls into a restricted range of binding free energy changes that excludes extremely weak or stable bindings generally perform efficiently.
 Stable guide RNA folding conformations can also impair cleavage.